Olive Gunnison’s world-class collection of curiosities is slowly evaporating in a dusty basement

 The earliest settlers to the area, located in Dutchess County near the Connecticut border, were Quakers—the Oblong Friends Meetinghouse, built nearby in 1763, still stands today.
 In 1880, Albert J. Akin founded the The Akin Hall Association with other members of the Quaker Hill community in the service of “charity, literature, science and mutual improvement in religion.”

 The cornerstone for the library was laid in 1898, but it didn’t officially open until ten years later.
-Although the library’s thousands of books no longer circulate, its collection, including beautiful—but increasingly fragile—ledgers from local businesses, can be viewed and handled by request.
+Although the library’s thousands of books no longer circulate, its collection, including beautiful—and increasingly fragile—ledgers from local businesses, can be viewed and handled by request.
+But to see the crown jewel of the library’s eclectic collection, you’ll have to descend into the building’s basement (and go back about 70 years in the process).

 One collector’s vision

-As a child, Olive M. Gunnison collected insects, mice, and worms—anything she could find outside or fish out of a trap.
-When she was 12 years old, inspired by her father’s pinned butterfly collection, Gunnison used her allowance to purchase a horned toad, a tarantula, and a piece of red organ pipe coral, beginning a lifetime of collecting—the cumulative result of which is currently decaying in the lower level of the Akin Free Library.
+As a child, Gunnison collected insects, mice, and worms—anything she could find outside or fish out of a trap.
+When she was 12 years old, inspired by her father’s pinned butterfly collection, Gunnison used her allowance to purchase a horned toad, a tarantula, and a piece of red organ pipe coral, beginning a lifetime of collecting—the cumulative result of which is on display in lower level of the Akin Free Library.

 Gunnison got her start pinning butterflies. | Photo: Alexandra Charitan